Kosmokleaner/DirectXShaderCompilerWiki/Wave-Intrinsics.md

 Counts the number of Boolean variables (bBit) which evaluate to true across all active lanes in the current wave, and replicates the result to all lanes in the wave.
-Providing an explicit true Boolean counts the number of active lanes.
+Providing an explicit `true` Boolean value returns the number of active lanes.

-This can be implemented more efficiently than a full WaveAllSum via something
+This can be implemented more efficiently than a full `WaveAllSum()` via something
 like:

     result = countbits( waveBallot( bBit ) );